 12. ALL DECISIONS BY THE JUDGE ARE FINAL: Publisher/Poetry Editor David Messineo solely will judge all submitted poems, and his 2020 Best Newcomer Poetry Contest decisions will be final.

 1. Upon receipt of your submissions and payment, we will mail you one "Poetry Sampler" - an envelope containing 3 previously published poems/tear sheets - which (along with your cancelled check) will be your confirmation that we have received your contest entries.

-4. Supplement 8 will be published sometime in July 2019.
-Those published in Supplement 8 will be invited to attend its debut in New Jersey (date/location TBD), at their own travel/lodging expense.
+4. Supplement 10 will debut in Lafayette, NJ on Sunday afternoon August 2, 2020.
+Those published in Supplement 10 will be invited to attend its debut, at their own travel/lodging expense.

 ADDITIONAL SUGGESTIONS, FOR YOUR CONSIDERATION

-1. For the Westward Expansion theme, we are especially interested in lesser-known true stories, relayed via poetry, that are backed by personal research, as well as ones that take interesting and unusual creative spins on past realities.
+1. For the Global Warming theme, we are especially interested in lesser-known true stories, relayed via poetry, that are backed by personal research, as well as ones that take interesting and unusual creative spins.

-4. If sending any poetry in form, note we prefer traditional form.
+3. If sending any poetry in form, note we prefer traditional form.
 Show us you know how to write a good poem in form, whether sestina, sonnet, pantoum, villanelle, or something else.
-Be sure to keep within the characters-per-line limit outlined in Contest Rule 5 above.
+Be sure to keep within the 45-character-per-line limit stated above.

 5. Make sure everything is spelled correctly.
 Sloppiness and/or not caring will not get you published.